rjt-rockx/emerald/README.md

 # Emerald

 A simple Discord bot built with Discord.js and Commando.

 ---

-### Disclaimer: I have no idea what the fuck I'm doing with this bot.
+## Disclaimer: I have no idea what the fuck I'm doing with this bot

 Now that that's out of the way, here's some of the things this bot has so far:

 - Couple of handy commands for specific use cases like avatar-role color syncing, message expiry and role greetings
 - Decent XP system that I don't even use anywhere because why not
 - Overengineered context system used everywhere (`ctx.` all the things)